sigstore/sigstore-js/README.md

 The returned object exposes a `getTarget(path)` function which returns the contents of the target at the specified path in the Sigstore TUF repository.

-#### getTarget(path[, options])
+#### getTarget(path[, options]) (deprecated)

 Returns the contents of the target at the specified path in the Sigstore TUF repository.
+This method has been deprecated and will be removed in the next major version.
-If you are going to retrieve more than one target, you should use the `client` function to retrieve a stateful TUF client and then call `getTarget` against that object.
+You should use the TUF `client` function to retrieve a stateful TUF client and then call `getTarget` against that object.
 This will avoid re-initializing the internal TUF state between requests.

 * `path` `<string>`: The [path-relative-url string](https://url.spec.whatwg.org/#path-relative-url-string) that uniquely identifies the target within the Sigstore TUF repository.
 * `options` `<Object>`